Experiencing violence or abuse as an immigrant living in the United States can be very scary. You may feel:

 - Afraid that you may lose your children if you reach out for help.

 Help is available

 You can get help regardless of your immigration status.
-If you are experiencing domestic violence as an undocumented immigrant in the U.S., you can always reach out to LifeWire for help.
-We will never ask you about your status as an immigrant or your name and contact information and we will always offer support, resources and information.
+If you are experiencing domestic violence as an undocumented immigrant in the U.S. you can always reach out to LifeWire for help.

 Relief for immigrant survivors